Timinator2000/Algorithm_X/18 - your turn/03 - harmless rooks cont.md

 # Harmless Rooks (cont.)

 Harmless Rooks fits the same cells and groups model used on many of the previous puzzles.
-Each open `Square` on the board has a relationship with exactly 2  `AttackLine`s and each `AttackLine` has a relationship with 1 or more `Square`.
+Each open `Square` on the board has a relationship with exactly 2  `AttackLine`s and each `AttackLine` has a relationship with 1 or more `Square`s.

 <BR>